Starcity1/Figure_chargepol/README.md

 **Version**: 0.0.1

 **Description**: Using the modified chargepol version, the program can generate a multiple number of figures. *Note*: This version does still contain major bugs and errors.
 If you find any errors please contact David Rodriguez Sanchez.
+The latest version can be directly downloaded from my GirHub.

+Link to GitHub repository: https://github.com/Starcity1/Figure_chargepol

 Usage ::
 ```